boydkelly/ci/README.md

 evdev.xml.ci
 evdev.lst.ci

-Installation:
+# Installation:
-Copy the ci file to /usr/share/X11/xkb/symbols/ Replace /usr/share/X11/xkb/rules/evdev.xml and evdev.lst with the ci versions
+1. Copy the ci file to /usr/share/X11/xkb/symbols/ (Fedora/Red Hat)
+2. Replace /usr/share/X11/xkb/rules/evdev.xml and evdev.lst with the ci versions
-Note:  These files will be overwritten on a system or xkb update
+Note:  These files will be overwritten on a system or xkb update.
+Alternatively backup the original evdev.* files, and replace them with symlinks to the evdev.*.ci versions.

 The Côte d'Ivoire French keyboard (ci) is an exact replica of the French national azerty keyboard.